heshawa/shopping-cart/README.md

 ### Execute APIs

 - navigate to api-collection folder and import the given [postman collection](https://github.com/heshawa/shopping-cart/blob/main/shopping-cart.postman_collection.json) into postman
-- execute Apis which are imported inorder to run full use case
+- execute Apis which are imported in order to run full use case

 ### Execute Scenario given in PDF
 - Start demo-application